Find out how we can unite people and ideas to resolve the challenges of our time and realise lasting change.

 Recognising creativity and innovation since 1864

-This year’s Albert Medal will be awarded to Professor Sarah Gilbert for her services to collaborative innovation for the global common good in her role as the Oxford Project Leader for ChAdOx1 nCoV-19, a vaccine against the novel coronavirus.
+- Professor Dame Sarah Gilbert DBE in 2021 for her role as the Oxford Project Leader for ChAdOx1 nCov-19, a vaccine against the novel coronavirus.

 Watch the 2021 medal ceremony here and read about 2022's winners below.

 The 2022 Albert Medal has been awarded to healthcare pioneers Lord Andrew Mawson and Professor Sir Sam Everington, in recognition of their role as pioneers of social prescribing to combat isolation, improve public health and support full participation in society.

 Andrew is a social entrepreneur who has been innovating, disrupting and creating for over 35 years.
 Sam has been a GP in Tower Hamlets since 1989 in the Bromley by Bow Partnership that they co-founded.
 The social prescribing delivered at the centre is now part of a network of thousands across the country.